DGAP-Public Voting Rights: curasan AG (english) () | aktiencheck.de

 Person subject to the notification obligation is not controlled and does itself not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting rights % of voting rights through Total of both (if at least held instruments (if at least (if at least 3% or more) held 5% or more) held 5% or more) Stefan % % % Winter- ling Isar % % % Holdin- g GmbH
+Name % of voting rights % of voting rights Total of both (if at least held through instruments (if (if at least 3% or more) at least held 5% or more) held 5% or more) Ardian % % % France S.A.
+Jujo % % % Lux Holding S.A.
+Mowe % % % Lux S.A.
+Riemser % % % Holding GmbH Riemser 4.58 % % % Pharma GmbH

 9. In case of proxy voting according to Sec.
 22 para.
 3 WpHG